 There’s no shortage of places to eat in and around Namba and Dotonbori.
 Whether you prefer a nicer sit-down place, or just want some “on-a-stick” street food, you’ll find it all here.
 You can even find an Irish pub or two, if you prefer – but I recommend going for some traditional dumplings, ramen or okonomiyaki (a savoury pancake) to get into the spirit of the place.

 Keep an eye out for the amazingly inventive restaurant signs, too.
-These were a few of my favourites:
+These are just a few favourites:

 Are you looking for takoyaki (octopus balls)?
 Look no further – just seek out the giant octopus under the Konamon Museum sign.
 Here, you can not only eat takoyaki, but you can learn how to make them yourself, make a wax version of takoyaki as a souvenir, or tour their historical museum!